 I was composing a lot of classical music in those days and I found that yoyo to be quite helpful when I got stuck on a passage and needed to unleash my subconscious a bit.
-I'd get up from the piano, pull out the yoyo, and walk around my music room while sending the gliding object into the relentless force of gravity.
+I'd get up from the piano, pull out the yoyo and walk around my music room while sending the gliding object into the relentless force of gravity.
 It was indeed meditative.

-That BC Rainbow up there was the model the clarinetist gave me and, although through the next decade I collected many different styles, it remained my favorite, probably because it was made of inlaid wood rather than plastic.
+That BC Rainbow up there was the model the clarinetist gave me and, although through the next decade I collected many different styles, it remained my favorite, probably because it was made of layered wood rather than plastic.
 It felt good in the hand.
 Solid, smooth, natural, warm.
 You could feel the little stripes of color.

 The Yoyo Man.
 He talked about the Essence of Yo and I learned that a lot of people use these toys for meditation.
 And Tommy Smothers made it fun, too.

 Later, in 1997, I moved into my 1914 penthouse in Ventura and met a guy who lived in the building across the alley.
 We became quite good neighbors.
-I comforted him when someone poisoned his cat and he helped me open a bottle of wine.
-He climbed into my utility room window when I'd locked my keys in the house and I introduced him to the girl downstairs.
+I comforted him when someone poisoned his cat and he once helped me open a bottle of wine.
+He climbed into my utility room window when I'd locked my keys in the house, and I introduced him to the girl downstairs.
 He was much younger than I, and a surfer.
 Very spiritual, very sweet, and he could yoyo like a devil.
-I found out only much later that he was Tommy Smothers, Jr. He never said anything about it, except when he was opening the wine bottle for me.
+I found out only much later that he was Tommy Smothers, Jr. He never said anything about his parentage, except when he was opening the wine bottle for me.
 When I thanked him he said, "It's cool.
-I've opened a few bottles, my family is into wine."
+I've opened a few bottles; my family is into wine."
 Indeed.

 Of course, my collection of yoyos got lost in The Big Dump of 2001.
-I haven't thought about them much--I lost things of much greater sentimental value, after all: family pictures, all of my musical instruments, every single musical score I ever composed, thousands of LPs, family heirlooms, my dad's ashes...
+I haven't thought about them much; I lost things of much greater sentimental value, after all: family pictures, all of my musical instruments, every single musical score I ever composed, thousands of LPs, family heirlooms, my dad's ashes...
 Yoyos just didn't count.
 But now I'm thinking that I'd like to start a new collection, and I will begin with a BC Rainbow.
 It may take a little while because money's tight and there are more important things, like food, but this is where I'll begin.
 I'm sure I can locate one online somewhere.